eribeiroClassroom/syscalls-code-reading-questions/README.md

 To guide you in this process, please write up and hand in answers to the questions found below.

-Note: in these questions, and throughout the course of the semester, we will refer to the terms *trap*, *interrupt*, *exception*, and *system call*.
+Note: in these questions, and throughout the course of the semester, we will refer to the terms "trap", "interrupt", "exception", and "system call".
 Although these terms might take on different meanings in different classes, in OS/161, they mean the following:

-- We use *trap* as a generic term of transferring control into the kernel.
+- We use "trap" as a generic term of transferring control into the kernel.
-- We use *exception* for events that are synchronous with respect to user processes and cause a trap into the kernel: these include things like divide-by-0 or NULL pointer dereference exceptions and the trap caused by the syscall instruction in MIPS.
+- We use "exception" for events that are synchronous with respect to user processes and cause a trap into the kernel: these include things like divide-by-0 or NULL pointer dereference exceptions and the trap caused by the syscall instruction in MIPS.
-- We use *interrupt* for asynchronous events that cause a trap into the kernel: this includes things like interrupts from the serial console hardware, the timer hardware, etc.
+- We use "interrupt" for asynchronous events that cause a trap into the kernel: this includes things like interrupts from the serial console hardware, the timer hardware, etc.
-- We use *system call* for synchronous requests user processes make to request service from the OS: system calls are invoked using traps -- specifically using the syscall instruction on MIPS.
+- We use "system call" for synchronous requests user processes make to request service from the OS: system calls are invoked using traps -- specifically using the syscall instruction on MIPS.